crueter/CPMUtil/README.md

 CPMUtil itself is designed to be relatively *plug-and-play*, but the tooling may need changes depending on your specific setup.
 You will almost certainly need to modify `tools/cpm/common.sh`

 See the scripts for more information.

+### Notes

+CPMUtil currently has a hard dependency on [`DetectArchitecture.cmake`](https://git.crueter.xyz/CMake/Modules/src/branch/master/DetectArchitecture.cmake).
+This is unlikely to change any time soon.